tkarabela/ensight-reader/docs/source/index.rst

 ensight-reader
 ==============

-This library provides a pure Python reader for the EnSight Gold data format, a common format for results of computational fluid dynamics (CFD) simulations.
+This library provides a pure Python reader (with some writing capability) for the EnSight Gold data format, a common format for results of computational fluid dynamics (CFD) simulations.
 It also comes with a few CLI tools, notably ``ensight_transform`` which allows you to perform in-place scaling/translation/etc. of the geometry in your case.

 It's designed for efficient, selective, memory-mapped access to data from EnSight Gold case -- something that would be useful when importing the data into other systems.
+Primary focus is on reading existing EnSight Gold cases, but it can also be used to modify existing data files or even create files from scratch.

+To get the most out of this library, familiarity with the EnSight Gold format structure is beneficial.
 If you're looking for a more "batteries included" solution, look at `vtkEnSightGoldBinaryReader <https://vtk.org/doc/nightly/html/classvtkEnSightGoldBinaryReader.html>`_ from the VTK library.
 For more information, see :ref:`Comparison with VTK library`.